centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 > If a discovery is performed on a Remote Server or a Poller, make sure
 > the server is using the latest 20.10 components.

+> On a Remote Server, the Autodiscovery module can be uninstalled through
+> the `Administration > Extensions > Manager` menu so it will not raise
+> useless errors in Gorgone's log.

 #### Host Discovery

 Host Discovery wizard now allows to schedule your discoveries using several